shivannis/xandr-docs-public/xandr-docs/articles/invest/birthday-cookies.md

 ---
 title: Microsoft Invest - Birthday Cookies
-description: In this module, understand what birthday cookies are and how these segments can be useful to buyers and sellers.
+description: In this article, understand what birthday cookies are and how these segments can be useful to buyers and sellers.
 ---

 # Microsoft Invest - Birthday Cookies